Your Best Understanding Blood Pressure Guide (Hypertension high BP)

 A blood pressure of 140/90 indicates high blood pressure.

-High blood pressure is a disease where your blood flows through your arteries at a pressure that is higher than what is normal or healthy.
+High blood pressure is a disease where your heart pumps blood into the arteries at a pressure that is higher pressure than what is normal or healthy.

-When this happens, it is important to first understand more about this disease and the underlying causes before moving on to tackling treatment.
+When this happens, it is important to first understand more about this disease and its underlying causes before moving on to tackling treatment.
+According to the Ministry of Health and the Department of Cardiology at National Heart Centre Singapore, hypertension is the #1 leading cause of cardiovascular disease.
+Coronary heart disease accounts for almost one-third of all deaths in Singapore.

 There are 2 kinds of high blood pressure, primary and secondary hypertension.